Fastelavn: Cakes

-In Denmark, Sweden and Norway a popular baked good associated with Fastelavn is the semla or fastelavnsbolle (lit.
+In Denmark, Iceland, Sweden and Norway a popular baked good associated with Fastelavn is the semla or fastelavnsbolle (lit.
 "Fastelavn bun", also known in English as "Shrovetide bun" or "Lenten bun"), a round sweet bun of various sorts usually covered with icing and sometimes filled with a whipped cream mix or pastry cream.
 In most bakeries they are up for sale throughout the whole month of February.
 In Swedish they are called "semlor", "fastlagsbullar" or (in southern dialect) "fastelansbollar".

 Similar buns are eaten in other Northern European countries.

 There seem to be some small local traditions which are closer to the carnival traditions of other countries, including Ash Wednesday, Carnival parades, Pancake Tuesday and eating special food after Ash Wednesday, but they are not particular to Danish culture.